-- Collect and provide the following data: - Number, type, date and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging sessions - Average charger station downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Maximum capacity of the new fueling system - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Identify any current and planned use of renewable energy at the facility. - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion.
+- Collect and provide the following data: - Number, type, date and location of chargers or hydrogen refueling stations installed. - Nameplate capacity of the installed equipment, in kW for chargers and kg/day for hydrogen. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant or multiunit housing. - Total cost per charger or refueling station, the subsidy from the CEC per charger or refueling station, federal subsidy per charger or refueling station, utility subsidy per charger or refueling station, and privately funded share per charger or refueling station. - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging or refueling sessions - Average charger or refueling station downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh or kg dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bi-directional charging use case (kWh) - Maximum capacity of the new fueling system - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information)

-- Provide a quantified estimate of the project's carbon intensity values for life-cycle GHG emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the Data described above electronically in a quarterly progress report throughout the duration of the agreement. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.
+- Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Quantify the amount of energy transferred between the all-electric school buses and the electrical grid through participation in the proposed VGI rates and programs (including ELRP, DSGS, and EV TOU rates). - Assess the project's impact on grid reliability and resilience by measuring the capacity and response time of the all-electric school buses to provide energy support during peak demand periods and emergencies - Identify any current and planned use of renewable energy at the facility. - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Submit the Data described above electronically in a quarterly progress report throughout the duration of the Agreement. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.

-- Data submitted with quarterly reports (Task 1.5) - Data Collection and Information Analysis Report
+- Data submitted with quarterly reports (Task 1.5) - Data Collection Information and Analysis Report

-[CPR WILL OCCUR DURING THIS TASK.
+[CPR WILL BE HELD IN THIS TASK.
 See Task 1.2 for details.]

-TASK 11 PROJECT FACT SHEET
+TASK 10 PROJECT FACT SHEET